Saint Louis Billikens men's basketball: Travis Ford era

 On March 30, 2016, Saint Louis University announced that Travis Ford has been hired as the head basketball coach.
 He inherited a Billikens team that had gone a disappointing 11–21 each of the previous two seasons under Jim Crews.
 Due to a lack of talent returning from the previous regime, SLU was predicted to finish last in the Atlantic 10 conference during the 2016–17 season.
 Basketball statistician Ken Pomeroy also predicted the Billikens as the team most likely to go winless during its conference schedule.
 Ford led the Billikens to six Atlantic 10 conference wins and a 12–21 overall record.
 The Billikens and Ford gained the attention of national news in January 2024 after it was discovered that Ford's son had created burner Twitter accounts to defend his father, as fans were calling for his firing.
 Ford and SLU parted ways following the 2023-24 season.

 Josh Schertz era

 On April 6, 2024, it was announced that Josh Schertz had been hired as the head coach for the St. Louis Billikens, replacing Ford.
+While Schertz's first season in charge was marked by frustrations stemming from an injury from star transfer forward Robbie Avila, the 2025-26 season saw a return to prominence for the Billikens with a school-record 29 wins, the Atlantic 10 regular-season championship, and both their first national ranking and NCAA Tournament win since 2014.

 Postseason appearances

 NCAA tournament results

-The Billikens have appeared in ten NCAA Tournaments.
-Their combined record is 6–11.
+The Billikens have appeared in 11 NCAA Tournaments.
+Their combined record is 7–11.